ryanhellyer/unique-headers/readme.txt

 = Does it work in older versions of WordPress? =

-Probably, but we only support the latest version of WordPress.
+Probably, but we only actively support the latest version of WordPress.
+Support for older versions is purely by accident.

 = I need custom functionality.
 Can we pay you to build it for us? =

 No, I'm too busy.
 Having said that, if you are willing to pay me a small fortune then I could <a href="http://geek.ryanhellyer.net/contact/">probably be persuaded</a>.
+I'm also open to suggestions for improvements, so feel free to send me ideas and if you are lucky, it may be added for free :)

 == Screenshots ==